GDFC Full Privacy Notice – February 2018

 11. We may disclose information about you and the management of the loan to the following, wherever located in the world:

-- other companies within the GDFC Group (that are subject to a similar duty of confidentiality);
+(a) other companies within the hiber Group (that are subject to a similar duty of confidentiality);

-- any third party as a result of any restructure, sale or acquisition of any company within the GDFC Group, provided that any recipient uses your information for the same purposes as it was originally supplied to us and/or used by us;
+(f) any third party as a result of any restructure, sale or acquisition of any company within the hiber Group, provided that any recipient uses your information for the same purposes as it was originally supplied to us and/or used by us;

-- where the GDFC Group has a duty to do so, or if law or regulation allows us to do so.
+(j) where the hiber Group has a duty to do so, or if law or regulation allows us to do so.